cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 this is the `main` method.
 That should make sense since all programs start in `main`.
 On line 3 of the `main` method, the `exception` method was called.
 Then, on line 9 of the `exception` method, the program generated an exception that was never handled.
 This caused the program to crash.

+**Definition:** The last two lines of output above are called a **stack trace**.
+The stack trace tells the user which methods were active when the program crashed in the order that they were called (from bottom up).
+This facilitates faster debugging by allowing you to better understand what was happening in the application when it crashed.

 The error message above is informative to us as programmers but we don't want our users to see it!
 To protect them from these messages, we have to deal with exceptions in one of two ways: